By Eddie Ponce - Compliance and Crypto Industry Expert

 Digital KYC processes help deter fraud by making virtual transactions seem more like their in-person counterparts.
 For example, some cryptocurrency exchanges ask for a password, a login code, and a selfie for identity verification purposes.
 That’s the crypto exchange or wallet’s way of asking if John is really John.

-Adding KYC requirements to the crypto world adds multiple layers of verification (both upfront and behind the scenes) to every onboarding process and each transaction that is executed.
+Adding KYC processes and requirements to the crypto world adds multiple layers of verification (both upfront and behind the scenes) to every onboarding process and each transaction that is executed.
 Even if a scammer steals John Doe’s crypto exchange login information, they will be hard-pressed to take a selfie that looks like John, pass a liveness test, provide multi-factor authentication or meet device ID specificity unique to the authenticated customer.

 We need infrastructure and education for widespread, effective KYC verification